PLEASE, READ THE ENTIRE DOCUMENT BEFORE YOUR VIRTUAL CLINIC CARE APPOINTMENT

 For now, the following patient visits will only be provided by virtual care:

-Patients who have symptoms (i.e. pain, rash, discharge from the penis/vagina/anus, ulcers, etc) AND/OR who require refills of contraceptives AND/OR who need emergency contraceptive (i.e. Plan B), AND who screen POSITIVE in our respiratory illness screening questions,
+Patients who have symptoms (i.e. pain, rash, discharge from the penis/vagina/anus, ulcers, etc), routine STI testing AND/OR who require refills or new start of contraceptives AND/OR who need emergency contraceptive (i.e. Plan B), AND who screen POSITIVE in our respiratory illness screening questions,

 Patients who have symptoms (i.e. pain, rash, discharge from the penis/vagina/anus, ulcers, etc) AND/OR who require refills of contraceptives AND/OR who need emergency contraceptive (i.e. Plan B), AND who would prefer a virtual care visit instead of in-person care